-- Work with the agency signal control group, Information Technology (IT) Group, and/or ATMS managers to complete Documentation 1.3 Network Readiness Checklist. - If any of the items on the checklist are not available/possible at the intersection, begin the process to establish the network functionality.
+- Engage the IT Group early in CI planning to begin discussions, provide information, and help alleviate concerns about cybersecurity risks surrounding CI devices in order to reduce potential impacts or delays to CI deployment. - Work with the agency signal control group, IT Group, and/or ATMS managers to complete Documentation 1.3 Network Readiness Checklist. - If any of the items on the checklist are not available/possible at the intersection, begin the process to establish the network functionality.

-- Requirement of SCMS. - CTI 4501 v01.01 CI Implementation Guide.
+- Requirement of SCMS. - CTI 4501 v02 CI Implementation Guide.

-Connected Intersections Program: Program Management and Technical Support Connected Intersection Guidance Document 1.
-Assemble Data and Information 2.
-Determine Capabilities & Options to Meet CI Reqs 3.
-Determine Procurement Specifications 4.
-Procure System Components 5.
-Assemble and Test System Off-line (Bench Testing) 6.
-Deployment and Field Validation 7.
-Vehicle Verification 8.
-Operations and Monitoring Documentation 1.3 Required Network Functionality Readiness Intersection ID: Name of cross streets: Date: Date: Are either of the following available: a) Internet connectivity to the intersection, or b) Indirect Internet access via an internal (i.e., IOO) network that remotely connects to allowed Internet uniform resource locators (URLs)?
+Connected Intersections Program: Program Management and Technical Support Connected Intersection Guidance Document - Revision 2 1.
+Assemble 2.
+Determine 3.
+Determine 4.
+Procure 5.
+Assemble and 6.
+Deployment, Field Testing, and 7.
+Operations Data and Information Options to Meet CI Requirements Decifications System Components Off-line Components Off-line (Bench Testing) Validation and Monitoring Documentation 1.3 Required Network Functionality Readiness Intersection ID: Name of cross streets: Date: Name of cross streets: Are either of the following available: a) Internet connectivity to the intersection, or b) Indirect Internet access via an internal (i.e., IOO) network that remotely connects to allowed Internet uniform resource locators (URLs)?
 Yes No Unknown 2.
 Is a secure local network connection available at the intersection as an option for connecting an RSU, ECLA, signal controller, and additional servers, as needed?
 Yes No Unknown 3.
 Is a firewall available that protects the local network?
 Yes No Unknown 4.
 Is an Internal Network available at the intersection to support a secure transport protocol with mutual authentication (i.e., Transport Layer Security (TLS) or Datagram Transport Layer Security (DTLS) with client certificates)?
 Yes No Unknown 5.
 Is remote connectivity to the local network available for authorized contractors, vendors, and/or TMS data communications?
 Yes No Unknown Save this completed documentation for use in procurement in Step 3.